jarun/nnn/README.md

 #### Filters

-Filters support regexes to display only the matched entries in the current directory view.
-This effectively allows searching through the directory tree for a particular entry.
-Matching entries are shown instantly (search-as-you-type).
+Filters support regexes to instantly (search-as-you-type) list the matching entries in the current directory.

-Filters do not stack on top of each other.
-They are applied anew every time.
 There are 3 ways to reset a filter: <kbd>^L</kbd>, a search with no matches or an extra backspace at the filter prompt (like vi).

-Examples: If you want to list all matches starting with the filter expression (a common use case), start the expression with a `^` (caret) symbol.
-To list all MKV files type `\.mkv`.
+Common examples: If you want to list all matches starting with the filter expression, start the expression with a `^` (caret) symbol.
+Type `\.mkv` to list all MKV files.

 If `nnn` is invoked as root the default filter will also match hidden files.